arcanistzed/dcm/README.md

 This module re-enables the default browser context menu in Foundry Virtual Tabletop.

+Hold Ctrl to disable this temporarily if you need to interact with one of Foundry's context menus.

 ## Installation

 In the setup screen, use the URL `https://github.com/arcanistzed/dcm/releases/latest/download/module.json` to install the module.